 - 3. From these considerations, the satellite ELINT contribution to ocean surveillance should be based on a mix of systems in the following priority order: - a.
 An essentially dedicated and specifically designed low orbit, P-II type, spin-stabilized satellite.
-This satellite, maintained to assure at least one in crbit at any time, would augment those satellites designed for Sino-Soviet land-based targets.
+This satellite, maintained to assure at least one in orbit at any time, would augment those satellites designed for Sino-Soviet land-based targets.
 It could be expected that it would have some capability for denied area use and that those satellites tailored to denied areas would also add to the satisfaction of ocean surveillance requirements.
 To the extent practical, on-board processing and storage to permit limited non-destruct readout to local platforms should be a design objective.
 Fundamentally, however, the system concept should not require readout local to the target area and would be best managed by a single, coherent processing, reporting and collection management system.
-This would permit better coordination with other satellite sensors and non-satellite systems.
+This would permit better coordination with other satellite sensors and non-satellite systems. - b.
+To fill in gaps in successive observation times and the low probability of intercept characteristics of the low orbit systems, provision for selective application of the synchronous-altitude programs must be developed.